 "Close Collaboration With Russia is Advantageous for the Russian-Germans."
 Volk auf dem Weg, August 1994, 3-9.

-take note of a lasting improvement in the condition of the German minorities in the countries of their origin.
+In addition to the integration of the late resettlers we must also take note of a lasting improvement in the condition of the German minorities in the countries of their origin.

 Together with the Federal Government, Baden-Württemberg intends